 Autocomplete search not only helps the user execute a search quickly but can also guide users who want to explore options in a specific country rather than a city.

-Progress tracker that informs the user where they are in the buying process, what’s to come, and drives users to seek completion.
+Progress trackers can inform the user where they are in the buying process, what’s to come, and drives users to seek completion.
 This feature is a must-have for airlines and helps to logically structure the booking process.

 An interactive map gives users a dynamic method of searching.
 Maps that refresh the search parameters based on geography or destination-based pricing can also be a source of inspiration for travelers.